EndlssNightmare/Digispark-scripts/README.md

 <br>

 >
 >This repository focuses on the storage of scripts for the digispark and for the dissemination of knowledge.
-I will update over time as I gain more experience :).
+I will update over time as I gain more experience! :)
 >

 >
 >Obs: These scripts are for educational purposes only.
-Use them at your own risk.
-I will not be responsible for your actions!
+Use them at your own risk!
 >

 >